Amir-Ghojavand/maridb-helmchart/README.md

 - Use secrets for all passwords and sensitive data
 - Use `values.yaml` for GitOps and reproducibility
 - Enable ServiceMonitor for Prometheus integration
-- Use PVCs or S3 for production backups
+- Use PVCs and S3 for production backups
 - Review and adjust resource requests/limits for your environment

 ## References